Updated August 27, 2021

 When promoting alternatives to animal products or animal exploitation, always be as truthful and accurate as possible, especially if it pertains to human health.
 If a sanctuary representative is endorsing or promoting products or information based on contested or purely anecdotal data, they should be sure to present it as a personal endorsement rather than the sanctuary’s position.
 Like sharing inaccurate facts about animal agriculture, sharing flimsy information about alternatives to using animals or what comes from them can alienate those who most need to hear a sanctuary’s compassionate message!

 One way to ensure good data is being shared with your audience and visitors is to provide literature from reliable sources.
-There are many organizations putting out highly vetted information, both about animal agriculture and compassionate alternatives, in affordable, well-produced brochures and booklets that visitors can peruse and bring to their communities.
+There are many organizations putting out highly vetted information, both about The human production and use of animals in order to produce animal products, typically for profit. and compassionate alternatives, in affordable, well-produced brochures and booklets that visitors can peruse and bring to their communities.
 Vegfund offers a grant that could potentially be put towards obtaining great materials for your sanctuary!

 If you are raising funds for a specific use at your sanctuary, it’s important to give an explanation for where those funds are specifically going, especially if it is a large amount.
 Many individuals have a very limited understanding of the costs involved in lifelong compassionate care and sanctuary operation (especially compared to agricultural operations), and seeing the numbers broken down can help create both more trust for your organization and more support from a better-informed public.
-In addition, all 501(c)(3) nonprofits in the United States must publicly disclose their Form 990 (income and expenses), and making this form easy to find with clear explanations can help foster more trust in your organization.
+In addition, all 501(c)(3) Non-governmental organizations whose primary purpose is something other than selling goods or services. in the United States must publicly disclose their Form 990 (income and expenses), and making this form easy to find with clear explanations can help foster more trust in your organization.
 Some organizations post their significant veterinary expenses directly on their website.
 While this level of disclosure is not required, it is one model of providing transparency to anyone who wants to know where their dollar might go!

 One easy way to demonstrate your organization’s commitment to financial transparency is to obtain Guidestar’s Seal of Transparency and displaying it on your sanctuary’s website!
 If you’re already committed to honest financial disclosure, getting the seal is simple.